shobhitkukreti/aarch64-tut/README.md

 Note on Exceptions

 		ARMv8 has Vector Base Address which can be fixed by writing to a register VBAR_ELx.
-		Vectors have a space of 128 bytes of 32 instructions.
+		Vectors have a space/offset of 128 bytes or 32 instructions.

 		.align 7 /* gives 128 byte alignment */